Rudxain/blog/post/re_wwworst_app_store.md

 > don't have control over what the program does

 Ironically, JS is much more ductile than machine-code and byte-code.
-That's why bookmarklets and scriptlets are so easy to develop and inject, if compared to modding and disassembling of binaries.
+That's why [bookmarklets](https://en.wikipedia.org/wiki/Bookmarklet) and scriptlets are so easy to develop and inject, if compared to modding and disassembling of binaries.

+Were they talking about server-side code?

 > don't have control over when you can run it